 “The content is very rich and filled with wisdom.
 We have all felt that the material is very insightful and useful for us in our journey.
 There are many times we have shared how ‘right on’ the material is in helping us navigate this uncharted territory.”

-The topics are so relevant in your manual.
+The topics are so relevant in your guide.
 I think every parent experiencing these types of situations can relate to the topics at some point in their journey with their adult child.
-Leading a Hope for Hurting Parents group is very meaningful to me.
+Facilitating a Hope for Hurting Parents group is very meaningful to me.
 God keeps leading me to others who are hurting.
 God used my situation to give me more compassion and encourage others in similar situations.”

 One woman in my group commented, ‘Everyone needs a group like Hope for Hurting Parents.’
 She is right.
 I have talked to women in other states and other parts of Florida who have never heard it and are interested in having one.
 There is a need for groups like these to love, support, pray, and encourage one another through our struggles.”

 “A Hope for Hurting Parents group provides immeasurable support, guidance, hope, and care to those who attend.
-I have watched and witnessed the profound affect a Hope for Hurting Parents group provides to the hurting parents of our church community.
+I have watched and witnessed the profound effect a Hope for Hurting Parents group provides to the hurting parents of our church community.
 Berry Johnston – Pastor C.A.R.E.
 Ministries Discovery Church, Orlando, FL

 “I have had the privilege of getting to know Tom and Dena Yohe, and their ministry, Hope for Hurting Parents.
 The Yohes have a tremendous testimony and are faithful witnesses to the healing power of Christ.
 We at New Covenant United Methodist Church have two Hope for Hurting Parents groups now, and we seek their wise counsel and advice as we move through this process.
 I cannot think of better representatives for the Kingdom than the Yohes that we can journey alongside.”
 Ellen Pollock – Associate Director – Care Ministries, New Covenant United Methodist Church, The Villages, FL